-Questions regarding respiratory symptoms (same at baseline and follow up) included:
+Questions regarding respiratory symptoms (same at baseline and follow-up) included the following:

-- (1) "Wheezing or whistling in the chest in the last 12 months ('wheeze')"; - (2) "Been woken up with a feeling of tightness in the chest at any time in the last 12 months ('nocturnal chest tightness')"; - (3) "Been woken up by an attack of shortness of breath in the last 12 months ('nocturnal attacks of breathlessness')"; - (4) "Been woken up by an attack of coughing in the last 12 months ('nocturnal cough')"; - (5) "An asthma attack in the last 12 months ('asthma attack')"; - (6) "Usually bring up phlegm or have any problem with bringing up phlegm in the last 12 months ('productive cough')"; - (7) "Currently taking any medication (including inhalers, aerosols or tablets) for asthma".
+- 1) Wheezing or whistling in the chest in the last 12 months ("wheeze") - 2) Woken up with a feeling of tightness in the chest at any time in the last 12 months ("nocturnal chest tightness") - 3) Woken up by an attack of shortness of breath in the last 12 months ("nocturnal attacks of breathlessness") - 4) Woken up by an attack of coughing in the last 12 months ("nocturnal cough") - 5) An asthma attack in the last 12 months ("asthma attack") - 6) Usually bring up phlegm or have any problem with bringing up phlegm in the past 12 months ("productive cough") - 7) Currently taking any medication (including inhalers, aerosols or tablets) for asthma

-Current asthma was defined as having either asthma attacks in the last 12 months or current asthma medication, or both [18].
+Current asthma was defined as having either asthma attacks in the past 12 months or current asthma medication, or both [18].

-There was one question regarding doctor diagnosed asthma:
+There was one question regarding doctor-diagnosed asthma:

-(1) "Ever had asthma diagnosed by a doctor ('ever doctor diagnosed asthma')".
-This question measured cumulative incidence:
+Ever had asthma diagnosed by a doctor ("ever doctor-diagnosed asthma").
+This question measured cumulative incidence.

-Questions regarding allergic rhinitis and rhinitis symptoms included:
+Questions regarding allergic rhinitis and rhinitis symptoms included the following:

-- (1) "Any nasal allergies including hay fever ('allergic rhinitis')"; - (2) "Ever had nose symptoms such as stuffy nose, runny nose and/or sneezing when not having a cold ('ever rhinitis symptoms')".
-This question measured cumulative incidence of rhinitis.
+- 1) Any nasal allergies including hay fever ("allergic rhinitis") - 2) Ever had nose symptoms such as stuffy nose, runny nose and/or sneezing when not having a cold ("ever rhinitis symptoms").
+This question measured cumulative incidence of rhinitis

-Onset of doctor diagnosed asthma, allergic rhinitis and rhinitis symptoms was defined as not reporting the particular respiratory illnesses at baseline but reporting it at follow up.
+Onset of doctor-diagnosed asthma, allergic rhinitis and rhinitis symptoms were defined as not reporting the particular respiratory illness at baseline, but reporting it at follow-up.

-Onset of a particular respiratory symptom such as wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough or current asthma was defined as not reporting the particular symptom at baseline but reporting the particular symptom at follow up [5].
-Participants with doctor diagnosed asthma at baseline were excluded when calculating onset of these respiratory symptoms.
+Onset of a particular respiratory symptom such as wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough or current asthma was defined as not reporting the particular symptom at baseline, but reporting the particular symptom at follow-up [5].
+Participants with doctor-diagnosed asthma at baseline were excluded when calculating onset of these respiratory symptoms.

-Remission of a particular respiratory symptom (wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough and current asthma) was defined as reporting the particular symptom at baseline but not at follow up including those with doctor diagnosed asthma at baseline.
+Remission of a particular respiratory symptom (wheeze, nocturnal chest tightness, nocturnal breathlessness, nocturnal cough, productive cough and current asthma) was defined as reporting the particular symptom at baseline, but not at follow-up, including those with doctor-diagnosed asthma at baseline.

-Remission of allergic rhinitis was defined as reporting allergic rhinitis at baseline but not at follow up.
+Remission of allergic rhinitis was defined as reporting allergic rhinitis at baseline, but not at follow-up.

-Data on gender, age, height and weight were obtained from the baseline data, while education level was only available at follow up.
-Smoking habit (never/ever smokers/current smokers) were available both at baseline and follow up.
-Body mass index (BMI) was calculated as the ratio of weight in kilograms to height in meters squared (kg/m2).
-Change of smoking habit from baseline to follow up (no change/start smoking/stop smoking) was calculated.
-Education level was categorized as primary school, high school or university education at follow up.
+Data on sex, age, height and weight were obtained from the baseline data, while education level was only available at follow-up.
+Smoking habit (never-/ever-/current smokers) were available both at baseline and follow-up.
+Body mass index (BMI) was calculated as the ratio of weight in kilograms to height in metres squared (kg·m-2).
+Change of smoking habit from baseline to follow-up (no change/start smoking/stop smoking) was calculated.
+Education level was categorised as primary school, high school or university education at follow-up.